-An elbow contusion or bruising of the elbow is a minor injury that occurs due to a fall on the elbow.
-While an elbow contusion may lead to temporary pain, swelling and difficulty moving your arm, usually it is an injury that resolves quickly.
+An elbow contusion or bruising of the elbow is a minor injury due to a fall on the elbow.
+While an elbow contusion may lead to temporary pain, swelling, and difficulty moving your arm, it is usually an injury that resolves quickly.

 Elbow Contusion Causes, Symptoms & Treatment Options

-An elbow contusion or bruising of the elbow is a minor injury that occurs due to a fall on the elbow.
-While an elbow contusion may lead to temporary pain, swelling and difficulty moving your arm, usually it is an injury that resolves quickly.
+An elbow contusion or bruising of the elbow is a minor injury due to a fall on the elbow or direct elbow impact.
+While a bruised elbow may lead to temporary pain, elbow swelling, and difficulty moving the arm, it is usually an injury that resolves quickly.

 Overview